Jasmonic acid

 Jasmonic acid (JA) is an organic compound found in several plants including jasmine.
 The molecule is a member of the jasmonate class of plant hormones.
 It is biosynthesized from linolenic acid by the octadecanoid pathway.
-It was first isolated in 1957 as the methyl ester of jasmonic acid by the Swiss chemist Édouard Demole and his colleagues.
+It was first isolated in 1957, in methyl ester form, by the Swiss chemist Édouard Demole and his colleagues.

 Biosynthesis

 Its biosynthesis starts from the fatty acid linolenic acid, which is oxygenated by lipoxygenase (13-LOX), forming a hydroperoxide.
 This peroxide then cyclizes in the presence of allene oxide synthase to form an allene oxide.
 The rearrangement of allene oxide to form 12-oxophytodienoic acid is catalyzed by the enzyme allene oxide cyclase.
 A series of β-oxidations results in 7-isojasmonic acid.
 In the absence of enzyme, this isojasmonic acid isomerizes to jasmonic acid.

 Pathway for biosynthesis of jasmonic acid via allene oxide intermediate.
 Highlighted is the pentadiene core that is the site of the reactions.